A Multivariate Bernoulli-Based Sampling Method for Multi-Label Data with Application to Meta-Research: Discussion

 \subsection{Computational Complexity}

-The primary challenges of this algorithm lie in its computational complexity.
+The primary challenges of our sampling algorithms lie in its computational complexity.
 As the number of categories increases, the computational complexity grows.
 In our first example, we have 64 categories, resulting $2^{64}$ parameters to optimize, comparable to the classic \enquote{wheat and chessboard problem}.
 However, if a specific labelset is not found in our data, we do not need to calculate the corresponding weights because they will not be assigned to any observations and will not impact the optimization result.

-Given that we do not know the marginal distribution after our sampling, the solution of this system of linear equations has infinitely many solutions even with the constraints from the definition of a probability distribution.
-For a fixed $b$, given that the rank of our coefficient matrix $A$ is greater than the number of equations in the system, there are an infinite number of solutions for this system of linear equations.
+Given that we do not know the marginal distribution after our sampling, the linear system is underdetermined even with the constraints from the definition of a probability distribution.
+For a fixed $b$, the rank of our coefficient matrix $A$ is less than the number of variables in the linear system, resulting in an infinite number of solutions.
 Moreover, given that the labels are not mutually exclusive, the sum of the marginal distribution is greater than or equal to 1, so there are an infinite number of possible constant terms $b$.
 That is why we use optimization to find a solution to the weights.
 In addition, the results will differ by the coefficient matrix, so even the precision will significantly impact the weights.

-We did not specify which optimization algorithm is recommended for this sampling algorithm, but we used Sequential Least Squares Programming (SLSQP) \citep{lawson1995solving} for our application implemented with SciPy \citep{2020SciPy-NMeth} in Python.
-The tolerance was set to be $10^{-8}$, and the maximum iteration was set to be 1000.
+The proposed sampling algorithm can be solved using various optimization methods; however, we used Sequential Least Squares Programming (SLSQP) \citep{LAWSON1995} for our applications in \cref{sec:example1} and \cref{sec:example2} implemented with SciPy \citep{2020SciPy-NMeth} and Clarabel \citep{GOULART2024} for our applications in \cref{sec:example3} implemented with CVXPY \citep{DIAMOND2016} in Python.
+Notably, Clarabel with CVXPY is significantly faster compared to SLSQP with SciPy even under high label dimensionality and thus enables higher maximum iterations.
+The tolerance was set to be $10^{-8}$, and the maximum iteration was set to be 1000 for SciPy and $2\times10^{5}$ for CVXPY.

+The core of this algorithm relies on the constraint optimization, formulated as an $L_1$ norm approximation.
+Taking the interior-point implementation from \cref{sec:example3} as an illustrative example, we can establish the algorithmic bound in runtime.
+In the theoretical worst case scenario, where the dataset contains every possible labelset, there will be $2^K$ decision variables and resulting in runtime complexity of $\mathcal{O}(2^{3.5K})$.
+However, the algorithm dynamically restricts the parameter space to the number of unique labelsets $B$ observed in the data.
+Consequently, the practical runtime complexity reduces to $\mathcal{O}(B^{3.5})$, where $B\ll2^K$.